aturpin0504/ConfigManager/README.md

 ConfigManager automatically validates and creates required configuration sections when initialized.
 The `EnsureConfigSectionsExist()` method is called during static initialization to make sure all necessary sections exist in your config file.

-## Error Handling
+## Error Handling and Validation

 The library includes comprehensive error handling with detailed logging.
-Operations that fail will return appropriate values (false for boolean operations, default values for getters) and log the error.
+Operations that fail will return appropriate values (false for boolean operations, default values for getters) and log the error with specific diagnostic information, including:

+- Index of problematic entries in configuration
+- Validation failures with detailed reasons
+- Statistics on valid vs. skipped entries
+- Case-insensitive string comparison for more flexible matching

 ## Best Practices

 1. Always specify default values when using `GetValue<T>()` to handle missing configuration entries gracefully
 2. Use the strongly-typed methods rather than accessing the configuration values directly
-3. Validate drive letter and UNC path formats before adding drive mappings
+3. Ensure drive letter format is correct (single letter followed by colon, e.g., "V:")
+4. Ensure UNC path format is correct (starts with double backslash, e.g., "\\\\server\\share")
+5. When defining directory exclusions:
+   - Use separate `<exclude>` elements for each path to exclude
-4. When defining directory exclusions, use relative paths (e.g., "logs\archive", "temp") that are relative to the main directory path
+   - Use relative paths (e.g., "logs\\archive", "temp") that are relative to the main directory path
    - Both Windows backslash (`\`) and forward slash (`/`) path separators are supported
-5. Separate multiple exclusion paths with commas
+6. Check log output for validation warnings and errors after configuration changes

 ## License